-This power amplifier flows from a commitment to create the best sounding product: a simple circuit with the most natural characteristic.
-The Aleph 0 integrates power Mosfet devices and single ended Class A operation in a simple topology in order to deliver natural sound, the reference for naturalness being taken as the acoustic characteristic of air.
+The Aleph 1.2 is the most powerful of the newest generation of amplifiers from Pass Labs.
+This design results from my commitment to create the best sounding product, a simple circuit having the most natural characteristic.
+The Aleph 1.2 integrates power Mosfet devices and pure single ended Class A operation in a simple two-gain-stage topology with the sole purpose of recreating subjectively natural sound.